 I’ve had this throw bag included when I’ve rented whitewater canoes and am paddling in a non-remote place (like a provincial park).
 It’s good for pulling people out of water or tying boats together.

 North Water makes excellent, professional-grade throw bags and their Pro Throw Line fits the bill.
-There’s actually eight different variations of this bag, which are all listed here.
+There are actually eight different variations of this bag, which are all listed here.
 I’ve included the Pro Throw Line with SpectrA (rope material) in this guide.

 You could choose a variation with their SprectrX rope material, which would offer less strength and but cut down on weight.
 Another variation has a length of 35 m, which for most of us would be unnecessary (I can’t even throw that far), but paddlers on wide rivers might be interested in this.